 How to Repair It

 Mycotoxins are hazardous to your wellness.
-That’s why we recommend having a specialist like Street Heating and Cooling examine your air conditioner and ductwork and clean it when necessary.
+That’s why it’s important to have a specialist like Street Heating and Cooling check your air conditioner and ductwork and clean it when necessary.

-Our Specialists Can Get Rid of Strange Air Conditioner Smells Quickly
+Our Pros Can Eliminate Strange Air Conditioner Smells Rapidly

 You deserve to be comfortable in your house and shouldn’t have an air conditioner that smells bad.
 When you need relief from your noxious air conditioner, reach us at 605-206-3915.
-We’ll figure out the problem quickly and fix it at a competitive.
+We’ll figure out the trouble quickly and take care of it at a competitive.